minmincodes/StudyingJS/README.md

 # StudyingJS
-This is a repository for practicing my technical knowledge using Javascript while also practicing my Git repository knowledge..
+This is a repository for practicing my technical knowledge using Javascript while also practicing my Git knowledge.